 skip to main content

-2,200 to take part in West of Ireland Women's Mini Marathon in Co Mayo
+2,200 took part in Women's Mini Marathon in Co Mayo

 Women pose ahead of the West of Ireland Women’s Mini Marathon

-More than 2,200 women are expected to take part in the West of Ireland Women's Mini Marathon in Ballina, Co Mayo this afternoon.
+More than 2,200 women took part in the West of Ireland Women's Mini Marathon in Ballina, Co Mayo this afternoon.

-The event, believed to be the biggest women’s only event in the west has benefitted local charities to the tune of approximately €1 million over the years.
+The event is believed to be the biggest women’s only event in the west and has benefitted local charities to the tune of approximately €1 million over the years.

 Head of Mayo Sports Partnership Charlie Lambert told RTÉ News that the event, in its 17th year, continues to attract huge numbers.

-"We’re the main organisers and we look at the whole area of participation … we’ve top runners, joggers, walkers and people with disabilities taking part," he said.
+"We’re the main organisers and we look at the whole area of participation … we’ve top runners, joggers, walkers and people with disabilities taking part," he said ahead of the event.

 He said the 'Mayo.ie Western People West of Ireland Women’s Mini Marathon' can be a great way to galvanise women and girls to take part in running.